Is a Retaliatory Eviction Legal?

 - Tenant Is a Threat to the Health or Safety of Other Tenants in the Building

-No. Most states, including Illinois, have laws in place that protect tenants from retaliatory actions by landlords, including evictions.
+A retaliatory eviction is never legal.
+Most states, including Illinois, have laws in place that protect tenants from retaliatory actions by landlords, including evictions.
 Illinois’s law is called the Retaliatory Eviction Act.

 The tenant has a better chance of proving their claim if the time between their action, calling a health inspector, for example, and the landlord’s action, filing for the eviction, is shorter, such as one to six months.
 A judge will have a hard time believing that a landlord is acting in retaliation if the landlord filed to evict the tenant one year after the tenant called the health department on the landlord.